W. Stanley Moss: Damasta Sabotage, Crete

 Returning to Crete on 6 July 1944, Moss led a resistance group consisting of eight Cretans and six escaped Russian POW soldiers in launching an ambush on German forces, intent on attacking Anogeia, on the main road connecting Rethymno and Heraklion.
 He chose an ambush site by a bridge in the Damastos location, one kilometre west of the village of Damasta.
 After the team destroyed various passing vehicles, among which was a lorry carrying military mail to Chania, the German force intending to target Anogeia finally appeared.
 It consisted of a truck of infantrymen backed up by an armoured car.
 Moss and his group attacked the troops.
 He destroyed the armoured car by crawling up behind it and dropping a grenade into the hatch.
 In total, 40 to 50 German and Axis troops were killed in the clash that followed as well as 1 Russian partisan.
 He left Crete on 18 August 1944.
 The operation, for which a bar to his Military Cross was recommended, is described in full in Moss's book A War of Shadows and commemorated at Damasta.
 Moss's exploits in Crete are recorded in the Historical Museum of Crete.

 Greece

-Moss served in Greece between September and November 1944, being promoted to major on 24 October.
-He was sent to join Major Ken Scott in an operation to blow up the railway bridge over the Aliakmon River in order to disrupt German troop movements in and out of Thessaloniki.
-Heavy rain burst the river banks preventing Moss from a final attempt to blow up a section of the bridge.
-He continued to undertake sabotage operations to hinder the German withdrawal.
+Moss served in Greece between September and November 1944, during which time he was promoted to the rank of major on 24 October.
+He participated in an operation alongside Major Ken Scott, with the objective of sabotaging the railway bridge over the Aliakmon River to disrupt German troop movements in and out of Thessaloniki.
+Due to heavy rainfall causing the river to overflow its banks, Moss was unable to execute the final part of the plan to destroy a section of the bridge.
+He continued to engage in sabotage activities aimed at impeding the German withdrawal.

-He returned to Britain for reposting on 30 January 1945 and, resisting regimental duties, reapplied for special operations.
-On 6 March 1945, he returned to Cairo for 28 days leave, where he married.
+Subsequently, Moss returned to Britain for reassignment on 30 January 1945.
+Despite being assigned regimental duties, he sought to rejoin special operations.
+Taking a 28-day leave in Cairo from 6 March 1945, he chose this time to marry.